 Tax returns and K-1’s are only required to be filed with the IRS if there is taxable income or loss to report for a given tax year.

-If your investment didn’t generate taxable income or loss, no K-1 was required.
+If a fund didn’t generate taxable income or loss, no K-1 was required.

 This typically applies to SPV's that only invested in SAFE's or made equity investments in corporate entities.